ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 # BUILD DEPENDENCY TOOLS CHEATSHEET
 - transitive dependency - if project deps on lib A and lib A deps on lib B, then project transitively deps on lib B
+- vendoring - including a 3rd party library direclty into the project without using some dependency management tool to fetch it
+    - convention is to store the library code in the projects `/vendor` dir
+- shading - a technique to allow for multiple versions of the same library to be used in the same project without conflict

 ## MAKE
 - oldest build tool, was used for java but really focused on c/c++ ecosystem